October 11, 2010 Ben Franklin’s 13 Virtues

 Franklin apparently wrote these virtues while he was 20 years of age.
 He attempted to keep track of his failures to adhere to these virtues.
 He identified when he did not live up to the virtues, and felt that identification would help him strive for a life filled with virtuous living.

-1. Temperance: Eat not to dullness and drink not
+1. Temperance: Eat not to dullness and drink not to elevation.

 2. Silence: Speak not but what may benefit others or yourself.
 Avoid trifling conversation.